 After extracting all of the data, your working directory will look like this:

 The uncompressed layers are scattered between 7 folders.

-- Load vector layer wbdhu12_a_ga259.shp from the hydrologic_units folder
+- Load vector layer wbdhu12_a_ga….shp from the hydrologic_units folder

-- Load the vector soils layer soilmu_a_ga259.shp from the soils/GA259/spatial folder
+- Load the vector soils layer from the Web Soil Survey

-- Load the raster digital raster graphic (DRG), drg_s_ga259.sid from the topographic_images folder
+- Load the raster digital raster graphic (DRG)

 Clip the rasters and save in the FGDB